What does f(x) mean in C++?

 int x = 0;

-This is a very powerful technique, and is one way to get polymorphism.
+This is a very powerful technique.
+It is one way to get polymorphism.

 Similarly, when f is a reference to function (yes, functions can have references):